synectiks-code/quickstart-iot-device-connectivity/README.md

 #### Create a Quicksight account (Optional if you don't want to use AWS Quicksigth dashboard or are already signed up)
 If you haven't already, sign up for quicksight using the steps inthe [AWS documentation](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html)

+#### Validate your email adrdess with SES
+this quickstart uses the email address provided in input form the cloud fromation template as both sender and receiver of email notification.
+These notification will provide you with the key credentials to use the device onboarding MIicroservice.
+More specifically, for users of the Rigado [Alegro Kit](https://www.rigado.com/market-solutions/smart-hospitality-retail-solutions-powered-by-aws-iot/?did=pa_card&trk=pa_card), the email will provide the data necessary to use the Rigado Wizard to automatically onboard the Rigado Gateway.
+In ordre to be able to use this email address, SES requires a validation describe in the [Amazon SES Documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

 ### Installation